 Types of accommodation in Atlanta

-Areas close to the city centre are generally more expensive than those outside the city limits, but the available amenities vary.
-Those living in town will have access to many entertainment options and restaurants with shorter commute times, while those living further afield will have access to good schools and wide open spaces but will possibly find themselves having to endure a lengthy commute.
+Atlanta offers a variety of housing types, depending on the area of the city.
+Areas near the city centre are generally more expensive than those outside the city limits, but the available amenities vary.
+Those living in town can access many entertainment options and restaurants with shorter commute times.
+In contrast, those living further away will have access to good schools and wide open spaces, but may have to endure a lengthy commute.

 Apartments